 • learn to navigate the digital world effectively and with Christian discernment

 • increasingly employ a variety of communication skills to share and extend their learning

 • gain understanding of cultural and societal issues associated with the use of technology

 • connect safely with other learners around the globe

-Teachers are using iPad technology in their classroom activities as best fits the particular learning and teaching requirements of the lesson.
-We are using many iPad apps to enrich and supplement our traditional resources, thereby helping to enhance students' learning.
-Teachers are undertaking a review of our current textbooks and workbooks and continue to identify iPad apps that may, in due course, replace traditional learning resources if they are equivalent or better.
-Students' iPads also allow instant and constant access to our Virtual Learning Environment (Frog) which already contains a wealth of material designed to support students in their learning.
+Teachers use iPad technology in their classroom activities as best fits the particular learning and teaching requirements of the lesson.
+We use many iPad Apps to enrich and supplement our traditional resources, thereby helping to enhance students’ learning.
+Teachers continue to review and identify iPad Apps that may, in due course, replace traditional learning resources if they are equivalent or better. iPads also allow instant and constant access to our Virtual Learning Environment (Frog) which already contains a wealth of material designed to support students in their learning.

-Our iPads have been sourced from a respected and experienced educational supplier and are managed centrally and remotely by the IT Staff here at the College.
-We are clear that each iPad must be seen as a personal educational tool; it is not a personal iPad.
-In addition, software installed on teachers’ iPads enables them to monitor and control each individual’s use of their iPad in every classroom.
+Salesian College iPads have been sourced from a respected and experienced educational supplier and are managed centrally and remotely by our IT Support Staff.
+We are clear that each iPad must be seen as a personal educational tool to be used for learning purposes; it is not a personal iPad.
+Software installed on teachers’ iPads enables them to monitor and control each student’s use of their iPad in every classroom.

 Ultimately the College intends to provide access to a learning environment within which the iPad is just one resource amongst many, both traditional and modern, thereby replicating provision in the wider world of work which students will eventually enter.
 Salesian College intends to become an expert provider of this increasingly standard feature of Independent Education.